 When creating the menu, focus on quality food that retains temperature and arrives as intended.
 You can also choose a central ingredient that you can use on most, if not all, of your dishes to lessen prep time, cost and food waste.

-Some companies opt for microwaveable containers too, so as to ensure the safety of their customers if they opt to reheat the food.
-Another strategy to save money and waste is to give the option for the customer to opt out of cutlery.
+Some companies opt for microwaveable containers too to ensure the safety of customers if they opt to reheat the food.
+Another strategy is to give customers the option to opt out of cutlery.